2 Strategies For Meal Planning And Nutrition Tracking

 Why would you bother to do meal plans by the numbers like this?

 Well, it's a proven fact that people who guess at their calorie intake are not only almost always wrong - they miss by a country mile!
-One study showed that even registered dieticians couldn't estimate their calorie intake with even 85% accuracy when they only guessed and didn't have a tool or method to track their numbers.
+One study showed that even registered dieticians couldn't estimate their calorie intake with more than 85% accuracy when they only guessed and didn't have a tool or method to track their numbers.

 The odds are overwhelmingly against you getting your nutrition right if you don't have a plan, by the numbers, in writing - on paper (or online, digitally).